You are here

 Tree Campus U.S.A.

 Tree Campus USA is a program sponsored by the Arbor Day Foundation.
 The program recognizes colleges and universities that manage their campus trees, connect with the community to foster healthy, urban forests, and engage students in service learning that supports forestry efforts.
-UL Lafayette earned its seventh consecutive title in 2015.
+UL Lafayette has earned consecutive Tree Campus titles since 2008.

 To become a Tree Campus USA college, the institution must meet five standards: